dskls009/o_didaskale/README.md

 ## .env

-Do not forget to create a bot on telegram and getting its token.
+Do not forget to create a bot on discord and getting its token.
 Create a file names .env on the same directory that the o_didaskale.py is and then put it inside the .env file:
 ```
 DISCORD_TOKEN=(TOKEN)
 ```